top of page

 5. Can the guarantee be limited?

 Yes.
-The guarantor can limit their guarantee to a specific amount, often just enough to avoid LMI; rather than the full loan balance.
+The guarantor can limit their guarantee to a specific amount, often just enough to avoid LMI, rather than the full loan balance.

 Need expert advice?
 Healthcare Home Loans can help you structure your guarantor loan to protect your guarantor, minimise risk, and get the best possible terms.